opitz/docker_multihost/README.md

  * moodledata_path	: path to the general moodledata folder - it will contain a subrirectory for every (Moodle-)server configured.
 It should contain a symlink to /filedir to access moodledata files.
 This way the cache is retained even between server restarts.
  * filedir_path		: path to a moodledata/filedir.
 This repository which will be available as /filedir in running Docker comntainers and from there can be mapped multiple times via symlink into the moodledata used by the VHOSTs in the Docker container.

-This script will also update the /usr/sbin/reboot_multihost command according to the selected container
+This script will also create/update the /usr/sbin/restart_multihost command (see below) according to the selected container

-reboot_multihost
+restart_multihost
 ----------------
 located at: /usr/sbin

-This command allows to reboot the Apache2/httpd server inside the Docker container so to reload changes in config files.
+This command allows to restart the Apache2/httpd server inside the Docker container so to reload changes in config files.

 deploy_vhost <servername>
 -------------------------